 Well, there are several ways to monetize a top.

-The easiest (and easiest way to run your first round) is to sell admission tickets.
-Between $20 and $200 is common depending on your industry.
-You can reduce prices for early risers.
-Ask all your speakers to also promote the event to their audience.
+The simplest way (and easiest to run your first round) is to sell admission tickets.
+Prices between $20 and $200 are typical, depending on your industry.
+You can offer discounted prices for early birds.
+Ask all your speakers to also promote the event to their audiences.

-Another way to monetize your summit is to allow to watch "live" for free, then sell a full access pass to anyone who wants to be able to watch the speakers they missed (or watch again).
+Another way to monetize your summit is to allow free "live" viewing, then sell a full access pass to anyone who wants to be able to watch the speakers they missed (or watch again).

-With both approaches, you can sell your audience another product after the event is over, such as an online course, e-book, or coaching package that expands on the concepts discussed at the live summit.
+With both approaches, you can sell your audience another product after the event ends, for example an online course, an e-book, or a coaching package that expands on the concepts discussed during the live summit.

-Either way, creating a virtual top will likely be your main focus for the quarter.
-If you're going the apex route, you'll also need to make sure you have other monetization in place while your focus is solely on this project.
+In any case, creating a virtual summit will likely be your primary goal for the quarter.
+If you choose the summit route, you'll also need to ensure you have another monetization strategy in place while your focus remains solely on this project.

-Use your own talent to make money blogging
+Use your own talent to make money by blogging

 You're good.
 You are experienced.
 Your audience believes in you.

-If you've made it this far and have a blog with a real readership, you're golden, my friend.
-You have talent and now learn how to monetize your blog.
+If you've made it this far and have a blog with a real readership, you're a gem, my friend.
+You have talent, and now learn how to monetize your blog.

-Maybe the monetization channels we've talked about so far weren't the best fit...or maybe you're already using them and want more ideas.
+Perhaps the monetization channels we've discussed so far weren't the best fit... or perhaps you're already using them and want more ideas.

-In the next section, we'll talk about how to market yourself (in a way that monetizes your blog).
+In the next section, we'll talk about how to sell yourself (in a way that allows you to monetize your blog).

 10. Business partnerships